kschan0214/sepia/README.md

 Apparently this toolbox is still in development, so you may encounter some bugs.

 When you use `qsm_hub` in your research, please cite the related papers in your processing pipeline.
-Clicking the hyperlinks of the methods below will redirect you to the paper webiste.
+Clicking the hyperlinks of the methods below will redirect you to the paper webiste or you can also find the full reference below.
 Otherwise, you can also check the citation document for more details.

 If you have any question or you would like to report bug(s) please feel free to contact me